pola-rs/polars/README.md

 Note that the Rust crate implementing the Python bindings is called `py-polars` to distinguish from the wrapped Rust crate `polars` itself.
 However, both the Python package and the Python module are named `polars`, so you can `pip install polars` and `import polars` (previously, these were called `py-polars` and `pypolars`).

+## Arrow2
+Polars has a fully functional [arrow2](https://crates.io/crates/arrow2) branch and will ship the python binaries from this branch.
+Arrow2 is a faster and safer implementation of the arrow spec.
+Arrow2 also has a more granular code base, helping to reduce the compiler bloat.

 ## Acknowledgements
 Development of Polars is proudly powered by